-Having heard from defendant Didier Michaux and again from Jean François Valli, the president of the tribunal called the second of the remaining individual plaintiffs: Nelly Reziga.
+Having heard from defendant Didier Michaux and again from Jean François Valli, the president of the tribunal called the next plaintiff: Nelly Reziga.

 Before asking Reziga to speak, Judge Sophie-Hélène Château read a brief summary of her story from the case files.

 In October 1998, Reziga was hired to work for an estate agents (realtors) run by Max Barbault – part of the recruitment process had involved filling in a personality test, though at the time Reziga was not aware of the Scientology connection.

 Judge Château asked Reziga to tell the court her story.